Remziye Hisar: Early years

 After one year, she followed her husband to Paris, France to complete her higher education.
-In 1924, her daughter Deha (Gürsey Owens) was born in Paris, who became later the Turkish member of International Psychology Association.
+In 1924, her daughter Deha (Gürsey Owen) was born in Paris, who became later the Turkish member of International Psychology Association.
 There, she was educated in chemistry at Sorbonne University, also being a student of Marie Curie.
 During this time, she received a scholarship from the Turkish government, and her son was with her sister in Paris.
 Remziye earned a certificate in biochemistry.
 She was the first Turkish woman to earn a certificate in Sorbonne.
 Although she wanted to conduct doctoral studies, she had to return home due to omission of her scholarship with the completion of her education.

 Career

 Arrived in Istanbul, she was appointed administrative staff at Erenköy Girls High School.
 Remziye did not like the post because she wanted to teach chemistry.
 Her application to study for her PhD degree on scholarship in Paris was initially rejected.
 So, she applied for a vacant chemistry teacher's position at the Mining Engineering School in Zonguldak.
 Thereupon, Minister of Education Cemal Hüsnü (Taray) offered her a scholarship for doctoral studies in France, and her son Feza's entry into the renowned Galatasaray High School as a free-of-charge boarding student.

 In 1930, the couple divorced.
 She took her daughter Deha and her younger sister Mihri along with her to Paris, where the sister cared for the daughter.
 She conducted research on Metaphosphate by Paul Pascal (1880-1968) receiving her PhD title three years later with honors.

 In 1933, Remziye returned home.
 She was appointed associate professor of general chemistry and physical chemistry at Istanbul University, which had recently underwent an organizational reformation.
 In 1936, she moved Ankara to take the post of a specialist for biochemistry at the Pharmacodynamics Department of Public Health Institute.

 In 1947, Remziye, who had adopted the surname Hisar following the commencement of the 1934 Surname Law in 1944, went to Istanbul Technical University to take again the post of associate professor in chemistry at the Faculty of Mechanical Engineering and Chemistry.
 She was promoted to full professor in 1959.
 In 1973, she retired.
 She published more than 20 articles during her career, mostly about metaphosphates and Turkish herbs, many of which were published in Bulletin de la Société Chimique de France.